dhondta/rpl-attacks/README.md

 >  [default: ~/Experiments]

-These parameters can be tuned by editing ``~/.rpl-attacks.conf``.
+These parameters can be later tuned by editing ``~/.rpl-attacks.conf``.
 These are written in a section named "RPL Attacks Framework Configuration".

 Example configuration file :